 How much house can I afford?

 Use affordability as a budgeting question first, not just a home-price question.
+The right answer depends on both lender math and your own comfort with the monthly payment.

 Start with the monthly payment, not the home price